 When OnDemand processes a PDF input file and the application Indexing Information page specifies PDF as the indexer, it automatically calls the PDF indexer to process the input file.
 The PDF indexer processes the PDF input file with indexing parameters that determine the location and attributes of the index data.
 The PDF indexer extracts index data from the PDF file and generates an index file and an output file.
 The output file contains groups of indexed pages.
 A group of indexed pages can represent the entire input file or, more typically, one or more pages from the input file.
-If the input file contains logical groups of pages, such as statements or policies, the PDF indexer can create an indexed group for each statement or policy in the input file.
-That way, users can retrieve a specific statement or set of statements, rather than the entire file.
+If the input file contains logical groups of pages, such as statements or policies, the PDF indexer can create an indexed group for each statement or set of statements, rather than the entire file.
 After indexing the data, OnDemand stores the index data in the database and the indexed groups on disk or archive storage volumes.